Generative AI for O-RAN Slicing: A Semi-Supervised Approach with VAE and Contrastive Learning: Introduction

-\IEEEPARstart{W}ireless communication has evolved from a mere convenience to an absolute necessity, driven by an insatiable demand for faster and more dependable connectivity between various \ac{QoS} requirements \cite{larsen2018surveysplit}.
-The emergence of \ac{5G} technology represents a significant leap, offering the potential to support a wide range of applications, including augmented reality and autonomous vehicles \cite{nassef2022survey}.
-However, the pursuit of wireless excellence does not conclude with \ac{5G}; it marks a stepping stone towards the next frontier—\ac{6G}, the sixth generation of wireless technology.
-Poised on the horizon, \ac{6G} promises to redefine the boundaries of connectivity again.
+\IEEEPARstart{W}ireless communication has evolved from a convenience to a necessity, driven by the increasing demand for faster and more reliable connectivity across diverse \ac{QoS} requirements \cite{larsen2018surveysplit}.
+The advent of \ac{5G} marks a significant leap, enabling applications such as augmented reality and autonomous vehicles \cite{nassef2022survey}, while laying the foundation for \ac{6G}, which aims to further redefine global connectivity.